elchs/LetoDBf/Readme.txt

    It set OS ErrorLevel as result to 1, if table is already <exclusive> used, then the just <shared> open was invalid and table must be immediate closed.
    See at top in tests/excltest.prg for further instructions how to use.

+      4.5 Security

+   By default LetoDBf listen to all interfaces with empty config option: IP If the server have also an interface connected to the internet, it is recommended to limit this to the interface ( given by IP-address or Unix device name ) with the intranet.
+   Doing so will also exclude the local loopback (lo) device.
+   If not wanted, if there is only one interface for internet and intranet, or having multiple interfaces for the intranet for load balancing, leave the IP option empty and set instead
+   option: IP_SPACE to limit the allowed IP address-spaces.

+   Further LetoDBf offers blowfish encrypted network traffic in CBC mode.
+   This is activated on demand in conjunction with network compression, by using the secomd parameter in Leto_Togglezip( nLevel, cPassword ).
+   Compression ( plus encryption ) can be activated immediate after a connection is established.

+   Preventing applications compiled by someone else from connecting to your server, can be done by changing the hard-coded default for LETO_PASSWORD in file: include/funcleto.h
+   * Think about if this is really needed, as it complicates the build process/ distribution * Keep at least the length ( it may be longer ) and use an non human-readable string.
+   This password is used during inital connect to the server ( and then mixed up with a for each connection specific random string ).
+After changes, the server and client lib must be re-build.
+   * The file is part of LetoDBf distribution and will be overwritten with fresh source download, so remember/ store seperately the changed password *

       5. How to work with the LetoDBf server